-These crisp eggless custard powder cookies can be easily made at home.
+These crisp eggless custard powder cookies are found at tea stalls all across Mumbai, but they can be easily made at home too.
 But I’ve experimented a bit and modified my recipe to make it more powdery so that the almost choking feeling lasts a little longer.
 Talk about gruesome!
 But it is an acquired taste.

 Did you know that if you’re afraid of peanut butter sticking to the roof of your mouth it’s called arachibutyrophobia?
 Why not just peanut butter phobia?
 Okay okay, someone told me, because “arachi” means “ground nuts” and “butyr” means “butter”.
 Anyways, if you don’t suffer from arachibutyrophobia and you enjoy that feeling, try my homemade custard powder cookie recipe.
 You’ll love it!